Defining SQL Queries

 necessary to return values using the returning

-clause where available.
+clause where available,

-using `cur.lastrowid
+`cur.lastrowid

 <https://docs.python.org/3/library/sqlite3.html#sqlite3.Cursor.lastrowid>`__.